je-suis-tm/je-suis-tm/README.md

-### Je vais être absent du 24 au 29 Août inclusivement.
-I will be away from August 24 to 29.

 ### 👋 there

 **I truly believe in Bitcoin and decentralization despite the carbon footprint (still smaller than 🏦).
 Central banks are crooked and they only serve the rich :thumbsdown: So buy the dip and hodl 💎 🙌 💎 (the same applies to Robinhood)**